About KCTFHR

 The work of the Task Force is being accomplished through the board of directors and the following committees: Victim Support, Community Involvement, Education, Legislative, Legal, and Finance.

 The Kootenai County Task Force on Human Relations was founded in 1981 as a response group against the harassment and criminal activities of the Aryan white supremacy movement located north of Hayden Lake, a community in Kootenai County, Idaho.
-The Task Force has been instrumental in directing the passage of major Idaho legislation giving the state strong laws against harassment.
+The Task Force has been instrumental in directing the passage of major Idaho legislation giving the state strong laws against harassment and hate crimes.

-KCTFHR is a structured, incorporated, not-for-profit entity consisting of a 21 member volunteer board of directors of diverse backgrounds.
-In addition to at-large board members, there are designated representatives from the Coeur d'Alene Tribe, North Idaho College Human Equality Club, high school clubs, Hispanic, Asian-American, Jewish, African-American, local governments, Coeur d'Alene Chamber of Commerce, religious, law enforcement, educational and gay and lesbian communities.
+K.C.T.F.H.R. is a structured, incorporated, and an all volunteer organization consisting of a 21 member volunteer board of directors of diverse backgrounds.
+In addition to at-large board members, there are designated representatives from the Coeur d'Alene Tribe, Hispanic, Asian-American, Jewish, African-American, local governments, Coeur d'Alene Chamber of Commerce, religious, law enforcement, educational and LGBT communities.
 The board meets on a regular basis to deal with business matters and to plan and implement task force projects.
 Board members are elected to serve for a four-year term on a rotating basis, to ensure program continuity.

-1. Idaho's Malicious Harassment Act (adopted in 1983) - In Idaho it is a felony to maliciously harass any person because of race, color, national origin, religion, or creed.
+1. Malicious Harassment Law - In Idaho it is a felony to maliciously harass any person because of race, color, national origin, religion, or creed.
 This offense is punishable by up to five years in the Idaho State Correction Institution and a $5,000 fine for each occurrence.

-2. Idaho's Civil Remedies Act (adopted in 1987) - A victim of malicious harassment as defined above, may sue the harasser for actual damages, punitive damages and attorney fees.
+2. Civil Remedies Law - A victim of malicious harassment as defined above, may sue the harasser for actual damages, punitive damages and attorney fees.

-3. Idaho's Domestic Terrorist Control Act (adopted in 1987) - If two or more individuals engage in paramilitary training in Idaho, they can be sentenced for up to 10 years in the Idaho State Correctional Institution and fined up to $50,000.
+3. Domestic Terrorist Control Law - If two or more individuals engage in paramilitary training in Idaho, they can be sentenced for up to 10 years in the Idaho State Correctional Institution and fined up to $50,000.

-4. Uniform Hate Crimes Reporting Act (adopted in 1989) - This act requires all law enforcement agencies in Idaho to specially report to the State Department of Law Enforcement all hate crimes committed on the basis of race, color, national origin, religion, or creed.
+4. Uniform Hate Crimes Reporting Law - Requires all law enforcement agencies in Idaho to specially report to the State Department of Law Enforcement all crimes apparently committed on the basis of race, color, national origin, religion, or creed or (sexual orientation and disability added to the reporting form based on the requirements of the Federal Crime Statistics Act).

-6. Idaho's Common Law Courts Act - Prohibits impersonating a public official or acting as a public official with intent to intimidate private citizens or lawfully appointed officials.
+6. Common Law Courts Law - Prohibits impersonating a public official or pretending to act as public official with the intent to intimidate private citizens or lawfully appointed or elected officials.
+This illegal act can result in a jail sentence of up to one year and a fine not to exceed $1,000.

-7. Idaho's False Lien Act (adopted in 1996) - Prohibits filing a false lien with intent to intimidate or harass a private citizen or public official.
+7. False Lien Law - Prohibits an individual or group from filing a false lien with intent to intimidate or harass a private citizen or public official.
+The civil penalty for such an illegal act is a minimum fine of $5,000 up to the actual damages, which ever is greater, and also the payment of attorney fees.

 The Task Force is founded on the principles of the Declaration of Independence, the Constitution of the United States of America and the Idaho State Constitution.
 These documents support the principles of the dignity and worth of each human being.